Updated August 22, 2020

 If it were me, I would probably go for environmental conservation work.

-The other main reason I’ve never volunteered abroad is that volunteering abroad can get ethically messy.
-If you are interested in doing service abroad, I urge you to read these articles beforehand and make sure you’re not signing yourself up for something that will do more harm than good for the community you want to work with:
+Check out these articles before committing to anything and make sure you’re not signing yourself up for something that will do more harm than good for the community you want to work with:

 The basic idea is you sign up to watch over someone’s house (maybe water their plants, get their mail, watch their pets, etc.) in exchange for free accommodation in the house and perhaps a stipend.
 Sounds pretty sweet, right?